 Electronic waste recycling to save resources and reduce pollution.
 Now there’s an app for that!

-UN secretary general Ban Ki-Moon has teamed up with Baidu’s CEO, Robin Li, to help people getting rid e-waste products to easily find authorized companies who can get rid of the waste for them legally, environmentally and cost-effectively.
+UN secretary-general Ban Ki-Moon has teamed up with Baidu’s CEO, Robin Li, to help people get rid of e-waste products to easily find authorized companies who can get rid of the waste for them legally, environmentally, and cost-effectively.

-The app’s name is Baidu Recycle 2.0, and is expected to perform very well.
-Ban ki-moon spoke at the launch ceremony, explaining how the “Data Revolution” is helping the world move towards a more sustainable future.
-Ban also waxed lyrical about Baidu’s CSR activities, which can only strengthen it’s reputation as a global leader in Corporate Social Responsability.
+The app’s name is Baidu Recycle 2.0 and is expected to perform very well.
+Ban Ki-moon spoke at the launch ceremony, explaining how the “Data Revolution” is helping the world move towards a more sustainable future.
+Ban also waxed lyrical about Baidu’s CSR activities, which can only strengthen its reputation as a global leader in Corporate Social Responsibility.